 She’s now able to care for both her children confidently, thanks to the benefits of sleep training!

 During a recent interview with Fatherly, my husband and I discussed how we’ve kept our marriage so healthy over all these years and the birth of 4 children!

 When the reporter asked me what parents can do to keep their relationship a priority, I responded with “Sleep!”

-Sleep training for the babies, sleep schedules for the kids, and going to sleep together for mom and dad.
+Sleep training for the babies, sleep schedules for the kids and going to sleep together for mom and dad.
 Sleep training gives your the liberty to create a sleep schedule when your kids are older.
-A preditable sleep schedule allows you to have a few hours alone together as a couple to invest in your relationship!
+A predictable sleep schedule allows you to have a few hours alone together as a couple to invest in your relationship!

 #5.
 Foundation of Obedience in Your Child